Register for the virtual public meeting on June 7 and complete the survey before June 20. View meeting materials in Public Consultation tab below.

 Planned & proposed near-term mobility changes in Leaside

-While we aim to provide fully accessible content, there is no text alternative available for some of the content on this site.
+While we aim to provide fully accessible content, there is no text alternative available for some content on this site.
 If you require alternate formats or need assistance understanding our maps, drawings or any other content, please contact LeasideNTP@toronto.ca or 416-338-3033.

 Travel behaviour changes associated with the new transit and transportation infrastructure must be studied before major network changes are considered.

-The development of the long-term plan will begin after the completion of Line 5 Eglinton and planned bikeway on Eglinton Avenue, from Bayview Avenue to the Don Valley.
+The development of the long-term plan will begin after the completion of Line 5 Eglinton and the planned bikeway on Eglinton Avenue, from Bayview Avenue to the Don Valley.

 The long-term plan may consider road redesign elements like: